adamgruber/mochawesome/README.md

 ```

 #### Example

-*When using the `addContext` helper, you cannot use an arrow function in your `it` statement because your `this` value will not be the test object.*
+Be sure to use ES5 functions and not ES6 arrow functions when using `addContext` to ensure `this` references the test object.
 ```js
 const addContext = require('mochawesome/addContext');